-When I first started my role, Ashley asked me to investigate an interesting trend she saw unfolding with executives she was assessing.
-Anecdotally she noticed that leaders were receiving lower scores on a measure of critical reasoning we use in our executive assessment battery.
+Ashley asked the HAP team to investigate an interesting trend she saw unfolding with executives she was assessing.
+She noticed that leaders were receiving lower scores on a measure of critical reasoning used in the HAP executive assessment battery.
 She posited that it may have something to do with the polarizing political climate of late where opinions supersede balanced and objective debates on facts.
-Naturally, I dove into our assessment data to answer this question in an empirical fashion.
-I was intrigued by what I found.
+The HAP team dove into the assessment data to answer this question in an empirical fashion and were intrigued by the results.

-Before I share the results, let me define critical reasoning and why it’s important for senior leaders.
+First, what is critical reasoning, and why is it important for senior leaders?
 As leaders ascend an organization they are faced with complex problems and strategic decisions that have far reaching impact.
 They must weigh (often incomplete) information presented to them in a balanced and thoughtful manner while also acting decisively.
-Given this role demand among senior leaders, we have always assessed their critical reasoning ability using the Watson Glaser measure of critical thinking.
+Given this role demand among senior leaders, HAP has always assessed their critical reasoning ability using the Watson Glaser measure of critical thinking.
 This measure assesses an individual’s ability to identify assumptions, evaluate arguments, and draw conclusions.
 Specifically, it identifies how well someone can “read between the lines” to identify implicit assumptions, evaluate arguments in an objective manner, and draw logical conclusions by using the information available to them.
 Of interest to our current investigation, this assessment includes items which can be political hot buttons, addressing issues such as immigration, universal health care, and labor relations.
 In the evaluating arguments section of the assessment, individuals are asked to indicate the strength of the arguments for positions on these issues based on the information presented.
 Keep in mind that individuals aren’t asked their opinion on the issue, rather they are merely asked the strength of the argument based on the logic presented.
 These controversial items are purposefully included by the publisher as they can provoke emotional responses, thus limiting one’s objectivity.
 One might expect that during a time of heightened sensitivity to these issues, some can overlook the logic described in the assessment and use their opinion to guide their answer.
-And that’s exactly what I found.
+And that’s exactly what the HAP team found.

 As a senior leader, where you’re responsible for key decisions which affect employees, shareholders, and customers, you should critically evaluate your thought process to ensure you recognize implicit assumptions, weigh information objectively, and draw conclusions using data and logic instead of letting your preconceived notions drive your decisions.
 Doubling down on your opinion fueled by an over simplified ideology not only leads to poor decisions, but it closes off the opportunity to have open and thoughtful debate.
 We need to encourage healthy, reasonable debate that flexes our critical thinking muscle before it collectively atrophies.
-I like what I’ve seen with Intelligence Squared U.S. and what they are doing to encourage this activity in debating with critical thinking, reason, and civility.
 Are the leaders in your organization flexing this critical thinking muscle?